-Modeled after Tell Us How UC It: A Living Archive for Student Activism at UC San Diego, your creative student perspective will involve you designing and producing your own creative product that conveys (1) something valuable you have learned over the course of the quarter and/or (2) a message that you feel the need to voice about Asian American education.
-The project is designed to allow you to summarize what you have learned throughout the quarter.
+Modeled after Tell Us How UC It: A Living Archive for Student Activism at UC San Diego, your final project will be a creative perspective.
+For your final project, in groups of 3-4, you will design and produce your own creative product that conveys (1) something valuable you have learned over the course of the quarter and/or (2) a message that you feel the need to voice about Asian American movements.
+You can think about Asian American movements broadly, in the state of California, in higher education, or at UCSD specifically.

 You are encouraged to embrace your creativity for this project.
-You can produce something via a variety of multimedia formats, including (but not limited to) comics, posters, slideshows, videos, podcasts, poems, infographics, memes, songs, etc.

-In addition to your creative piece, you will also submit one of the following:

-- 1. A 2 single- spaced page max overview of that details your inspiration for your submission and the message you are hoping to convey. - 2.
-An op-ed for a campus or local newspaper.
+You can produce something via a variety of multimedia formats, including posters, slideshows, videos, podcasts, poems, infographics, memes and GIFs, songs, and more.
+In addition to your creative piece, you will also submit a 1-page overview that details your inspiration for your submission and the message you are hoping to convey.

-As you are putting together your creative student perspective, consider the following questions to help generate possible foci and ideas:
+As you are putting together your final project, consider the following questions to help generate possible foci and ideas:

-- 1. What observations have you made about the issues discussed in this course?
-What is most important to you when it comes to these issues? - 2.
-What have the learning and discussions from the course help you understand?
-How have they motivated you to do or commit to something important? - 3.
-Based on what you have learned, what change would you like to see at UCSD or across society in 10-20 years?
+- What observations have you made about Asian American movements? - What is most important to you when it comes to Asian American movements? - How can UCSD or higher education in general change to be more socially just? - What change would you like to see at UCSD or across society in 10-20 years?